Umps call Machado suspension 'disgrace to the game'

 "One game..one single game.
 What kind of precedent is that setting?
 It is NOT okay to throw a temper tantrum and physically touch someone of authority, just because you don't agree.
 Violence in all workplaces is not tolerated.
 Period," the group's statement read, in part.

-Major League Baseball also fined Machado an undisclosed amount for the incident.
+Major League Baseball, which also fined Machado an undisclosed amount for the incident, issued a statement opposing the umpires association's input on the matter.

+"We do not believe it is appropriate for the union representing Major League Umpires to comment on the discipline of players represented by the Players Association, just as it would not be appropriate for the Players Association to comment on disciplinary decisions made with respect to umpires," the league's statement read, in part.
+"We also believe it is inappropriate to compare this incident to the extraordinarily serious issue of workplace violence."

 The suspension was to be served Monday night, with the Padres hosting the Milwaukee Brewers, but it was delayed after Machado chose to appeal.
 He told reporters before the game he didn't believe he made contact with Welke, who ejected Machado in the top of the fifth inning of the game won by Colorado, 14-8.